Note on Green Function Formalism and Topological Invariants: No-go theorem and extension

 \section{No-go theorem and extension}

-Based on the technology we have build above, we could discuss some extensions of the identification theorem.
+Based on the technology we have built above, we could discuss some extensions of the identification theorem.
 An obvious attempt to extend this topological order parameter is looking for similiar construction such as